Marker Logo

 Topics.
 This historical marker is listed in this topic list: War, US Revolutionary.

 Location.
 41° 1.303′ N, 73° 56.868′ W. Marker is in Tappan, New York, in Rockland County.
-Marker is on Main Street (County Route 8), on the left when traveling north.
+It is on Main Street (County Route 8), on the left when traveling north.
 Touch for map.
 Marker is in this post office area: Tappan NY 10983, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Old ‘76 House (within shouting distance of this marker); Dr. Morris Bartow House (within shouting distance of this marker); Blauvelt House (within shouting distance of this marker); Tappan World War I Memorial (within shouting distance of this marker); Reformed Dutch Church of Tappan (within shouting distance of this marker); Trial of Andre (within shouting distance of this marker); Rev. Guilliam Bertholf (about 300 feet away, measured in a direct line); The First Courthouse (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: The Old ‘76 House (within shouting distance of this marker); Dr. Morris Bartow House (within shouting distance of this marker); Blauvelt House (within shouting distance of this marker); Tappan World War I Memorial (within shouting distance of this marker); Reformed Dutch Church of Tappan (within shouting distance of this marker); Trial of Andre (within shouting distance of this marker); Rev. Guilliam Bertholf (about 300 feet away, measured in a direct line); The First Courthouse (about 300 feet away).
 Touch for a list and map of all markers in Tappan.

 Also see . . .
 Major John Andre: spy of the American Revolution.
 (Submitted on April 23, 2008, by Bill Coughlin of Woodland Park, New Jersey.)